Contemporary vs modern dance

 Development of Contemporary Dance

 Contemporary dance, which emerged in the mid-20th century, evolved from the groundwork laid by modern dance and classical ballet.
-It is a dance style that intentionally diverged from traditional styles’ conventions to foster ongoing transformation and embrace a variety of techniques, including contemporary jazz.
+It is a dance style that intentionally diverged from traditional styles’ conventions to foster ongoing transformation and embrace various techniques, including contemporary jazz.
 In contrast to modern dance, which often tells emotional stories through organized movement, contemporary dance emphasizes innovation and fluidity.

 This art form has been significantly shaped by incorporating elements from various other dances, including jazz, ballet, and hip-hop.
-This combination enables contemporary dancers to transcend conventional confines set by earlier forms of dance while crafting dynamic performances rich in emotional depth.
-Contemporary ballet artists often incorporate practices like yoga or improvisation to highlight the connection between body and mind, as well as the expressive capacity inherent in human movement.
+This combination enables contemporary dancers to transcend conventional confines set by earlier dance forms while crafting dynamic performances rich in emotional depth.
+Contemporary ballet artists often incorporate practices like yoga or improvisation to highlight the connection between body and mind and the expressive capacity inherent in human movement.

-The essence of contemporary involves collaboration among not only dancers but also choreographers and various artistic individuals, promoting singular artistic explorations alongside cutting-edge creative expression.
-Its collaborative nature, coupled with its adaptable framework, renders it a perpetually progressive segment within the performance arts.
+The essence of contemporary involves collaboration among dancers, choreographers, and various artistic individuals, promoting singular artistic explorations alongside cutting-edge creative expression.
+Its collaborative nature and adaptable framework render it a perpetually progressive segment within the performance arts.

 Characteristics of Modern Dance

-In the realm of modern dance, the body’s relationship to gravity plays a crucial role, as dancers use their weight to create movements filled with expression.
-Unlike modern dance, contemporary dance incorporates a wider variety of styles and techniques, emphasizing fluidity, athleticism, and versatility.
+In modern dance, the body’s relationship to gravity plays a crucial role, as dancers use their weight to create movements filled with expression.
+Unlike modern dance, contemporary dance incorporates various styles and techniques, emphasizing fluidity, athleticism, and versatility.

 Significant within this domain is floor work that involves executing moves on or near the ground.
 This approach offers dancers opportunities for extensive emotional and corporeal exploration in performances.
 Each is imbued with deep personal resonance.

-Renowned for its expressive capacity, modern dance conveys profound emotions and intricate stories using its distinctive lexicon of movement.
+Renowned for its expressive capacity, modern dance conveys profound emotions and intricate stories using its distinctive movement lexicon.
 Each performance stands as a testament not only to technique but also to human emotion incarnate in motion-led storytelling.

 Characteristics of Contemporary Dance